prople/.github/profile/README.md

 `Prople` is a `Personalization Technology Platform` which help people to get their control back for their identities, social activities and their financial assets through the decentralized and P2P networks

-Prople aims to be an open and open source platforms that provides a foundation for these three domains:
+Prople aims to be an open source platforms that provides a foundation for three core domains:

 - `Decentralized Identity`
 - `Decentralized Social Networks`